-The CAN module can operate in one of several operation modes selected by the user.
+The CAN module can operate in one of several Operation modes selected by the user.
 These modes include:

-- Initialization Mode
+- · Initialization Mode

-- Disable Mode
+- · Disable Mode

-- · Normal Operation Mode
+- Normal Operation Mode

-- · Listen Only Mode
+- Listen Only Mode

 - · Loopback Mode

 - · Error Recognition Mode

-Modes are requested by setting the REQOP<2:0> bits (CiCTRL<10:8>).
+Modes are requested by setting the REQOP<2:0> bits (CiCTRL<10:8>), except the Error Recognition mode which is requested through the RXM<1:0> bits (CiRXnCON<6:5>, where n = 0 or 1 represents a particular receive buffer).
 Entry into a mode is Acknowledged by monitoring the OPMODE<2:0> bits (CiCTRL<7:5>).
 The module will not change the mode and the OPMODE bits until a change in mode is acceptable, generally during bus Idle time which is defined as at least 11 consecutive recessive bits.